Detailed content of our market study

 3.1 Sector organization

-Simplified industry value chain
+Simplified value chain for the industry

 3.2 Production analysis